ThinGuy/pop/README.md

 ## Web Dashboard

-When enabled with `--generate-web-ui`, PoPA creates a web interface accessible at:
+When enabled with `--generate-web-ui`, PoP creates a web interface accessible at:

 ```
 http://your-server-ip/